davidegariglio/TournamentAllocationProblem/README.md

 This reposity is related to a thesis work at the Politecnico di Torino.

-[The interactive graph visualizer](https://gdragotto.github.io/TournamentAllocationProblem/#) for the four Grand Slams tournaments is available.
+[The interactive graph visualizer](https://gdragotto.github.io/TournamentAllocationProblem/#) for the 2017 Grand Slams tournaments is available.

 ## Thesis Abstract